akanksha6/ML-Cyber-Security/README.md

 I could not upload data here as it is huge.

-# The accuracy on clean test data
+## The accuracy on clean test data

 Clean Classification accuracy: 98.64899974019225

-# The attack success rate (on backdoored test data) as a function of the fraction of channels pruned.
+## The attack success rate as a function of the fraction of channels pruned

 ![output](https://github.com/akanksha6/ML-Cyber-Security/assets/26012142/5a995881-40bd-4b52-916a-c3fb8cf6bb12)

-# Performance of repaired networks
+## Performance of repaired networks

 Your repaired networks are created by pruning the max pool layer and save the model when the accuracy drops.